mtrpcic/js-routes/README.markdown

     # You can generate your routes file by doing the following:
     rake js:routes

-    # The above commands will place the routes in your_app/public/javascripts/rails_routes.js
+    # The above commands will place the routes in your_app/app/assets/javascripts/rails_routes.js
     # You can specify your own filename like so:

     rake js:routes[custom_name.js]
+    # The above commands will place the routes in your_app/app/assets/javascripts/custom_name.js

 # What does this change? ##